-Orthodontic treatment can resolve a number of bite problems, which often become evident around age 7.
+Orthodontic treatment can resolve a number of bite problems, which often become evident around age seven.
 These include:

-- Open bites, in which spaces remain between top and bottom teeth when the jaws are closed
+• Open bites, in which spaces remain between the top and bottom teeth when the jaws are closed

 Undergoing orthodontic treatment in childhood is ideal because it enables dentists to take advantage of children’s natural growth processes, which help move the teeth into proper alignment.
 Like the rest of the body, the teeth and jaws change rapidly during childhood.